publint/publint/site/src/pages/rules.md

 ## `USE_TYPE`

-[Node.js v21.1.0](https://nodejs.org/en/blog/release/v21.1.0) adds a new `--experimental-detect-module`, which can be used to automatically run ES modules when ESM syntax can be detected.
-Node.js hopes to make detection enabled by default in the future.
+[Node.js v21.1.0](https://nodejs.org/en/blog/release/v21.1.0) added a new `--experimental-detect-module` flag, which can be used to automatically run ES modules when ESM syntax can be detected.
+It is also enabled by default since [Node.js v22.7.0](https://nodejs.org/en/blog/release/v22.7.0).
 Detection increases startup time, so Node is encouraging everyone — especially package authors — to add a type field to `package.json`, even for the default `"type": "commonjs"`.

 ## `USE_LICENSE`